realm/realm-java/distribution/README.txt

-Realm for Android alpha-preview 1
+Realm for Android Beta 1
 =================================

-This is a pre pre alpha preview of Realm for Android, or to put it another way:
-This release can give you some idea about where we are headed, and you can play a little with it, but don’t use it for anything serious yet.
+This is an early beta of Realm for Android.
+It will give you an idea of where we’re headed and you can play a little with it, but we don’t recommend you use it in production yet.

-With your feedback we will shape this to be awesome!
+We need your feedback to make it into something awesome!

-Do check out http://realm.io/docs/android/0.1.0/ for instructions and API overview!
+Please follow the instructions at http://realm.io/docs/android/beta1/ and send your feedback to https://groups.google.com/forum/#!forum/realm-java

 Thanks!
 The Realm team